nikitavoloboev/data/networking/peer-to-peer/bittorrent.md

 - [bittorrent-protocol](https://github.com/webtorrent/bittorrent-protocol) - Simple, robust, BitTorrent wire protocol implementation in Node.js.
 - [Exatorrent](https://github.com/varbhat/exatorrent) - BitTorrent Client written in Go.
 It can be run locally or be hosted in Remote Server with good resources to use that Server as SeedBox. ([HN](https://news.ycombinator.com/item?id=28301374))
 - [XD](https://github.com/majestrate/XD) - BitTorrent Client written in Go.
+- [dht](https://github.com/anacrolix/dht) - Used by anacrolix/torrent, and is intended for use as a library in other projects both torrent related and otherwise.